hpc2n/selecting-modules/docs/programs.md

 !!! important

-    Some specialized modules (e.g., Abaqus, Gaussian, and VASP) are license-restricted.
+    Some specialized modules (e.g., Abaqus, Gaussian, and VASP) are license-restricted, and may not load, or may load but refuse to run, if you are not part of the licensed user group.
 If you run `ml spider` on a specific version of licensed software, the description may (as with VASP) or may not (as with Gaussian) specify that a license is required.
 It is encumbant on users to determine the licensing requirements of specialized software packages.

 ### Example: OpenFOAM